Masjid Malcolm Shabazz

-Masjid Malcolm Shabazz, formerly known as Mosque No. 7, is a Sunni Muslim mosque in Harlem, New York City.
-It was formerly a Nation of Islam mosque at which Malcolm X preached, until he left it for Sunni Islam in 1964.
+The Masjid Malcolm Shabazz is a mosque which hosts a Sunni Islam congregation in Harlem, New York City.
+Formerly Mosque No. 7, it was originally a Nation of Islam mosque under Elijah Muhammad's leadership until after his death in 1975, when his son Wallace D. Muhammad reoriented the organization's philosophy towards Sunni Islam.
+In 1976, Wallace D. Muhammad renamed the mosque in honor of Malik el-Shabazz (Malcolm X), who had preached in Mosque No. 7 until 1964, before he left the Nation of Islam to become a Sunni Muslim.

 History

 Opened as Temple No. 7 of the Nation of Islam (NOI) at the Harlem YMCA in 1946 (all Nation of Islam sites were initially called Temples; the NOI switched to the term mosque as a move to add to the Nation's legitimacy by adding elements from mainstream Islam), it was moved to Lenox Casino at 102 West 116th Street on the southwest corner of Lenox Avenue and it "was just a storefront in 1954 when Malcolm was named minister by Elijah Muhammad."
 When Malcolm X split from Elijah Muhammad in 1964, he started a Sunni Muslim mosque named The Muslim Mosque Inc. The successor to that mosque is The Mosque of Islamic Brotherhood Inc. at 130 West 113th Street, in Harlem.

 In January 1964, Elijah Muhammad stripped Malcolm of his offices.
 Muhammad promoted James 3X as the new minister of Mosque No. 7.

 Temple No. 7 was destroyed in a bombing in 1965, after Malcolm X's assassination, which forced the Nation of Islam to move the mosque to 106 West 127th Street.
 The building was redesigned by Sabbath Brown, and in 1976 the mosque was renamed Malcolm Shabazz Mosque, (by Wallace D. Muhammad, the new leader of the Nation of Islam), or Masjid Malcolm Shabazz, to honor the memory and contributions of Malcolm X.

 In 1972, the mosque was the location of a controversial shooting of a NYPD officer.

 At 19 years of age in 1984, Conrad Tillard converted to Islam, joined the Nation of Islam, and became known as Conrad X, and later as Conrad Muhammad.
 At 25 years of age he was appointed the Minister of Mosque No. 7, and The Boston Globe described him as the heir-apparent of NOI head Louis Farrakhan.
 Tillard left the Nation of Islam in 1997.

 In 1989, Farrakhan appointed Muhammad Abdul Aziz, who had been convicted of the 1965 murder of Malcolm X but proclaimed his innocence, as chief of security for the mosque.
-The New York Times saw the appointment as a move to clear Aziz's name, and push for a re-opening of the investigation of the assssination.
+The New York Times saw the appointment as a move to clear Aziz's name, and push for a re-opening of the investigation of the assassination.
 Aziz's conviction was overturned in 2021.